NikKowPHP/arina_admin_instagram/documentation/webhook_documentation.md

 # Instagram Bot Webhook Documentation

-This document provides documentation for the Python webhook service (`webhook_server.py`) responsible for interacting with the Instagram bot.
+This document provides documentation for the Laravel implementation of the Instagram webhook handler and bot logic.
 Its primary function is to receive real-time comment notifications from Instagram via webhooks and trigger automated direct messages (DMs) based on predefined triggers stored in a PostgreSQL database.

 ## 1. Purpose